dennishuo/kaggle-dsb2/README.md

 -How to do numerical integration of slices
   -Simpsons for quadratic interpolation instead of step or linear.

+## DONE

+-Linear regression for raw estimates to observed, then generate CDFs based on observed variance -Add demuxing of cases like 123
+-Add de-duping of same slice location

 ## TODO

--Remember to add handling of the mixed series like case 123 -Last number suffix appears to denote different slice locations which may overlap with other sax directories for the same case.
-  -Series number still the same within the mixed directory.
-  -Dedupe by SeriesNumber-SliceLocation?
+-Reconstruction Time
+  -Detect bogus slice info if adjacent slices disagree on approx position of LV -How to estimate missed slices near the LA.
+-Image feature time
   -Maybe use niblack instead of naive luminosity threshold for binarization -At least use dynamic threshold per image if not adaptive dynamic like niblack.
+  -Missed slices near the LA may have been missed due to disappearing of walls at systole; maybe check shorter sub snippets -Maybe back out elliptical approximation instead of pure pixel count -Incorporate 2ch and/or 4ch